 The music may be brilliant, but for a career to be sustainable, it has to be profitable.

-I’d be much more impressed with someone who could make an album for $8000, because that would show sustainability.
-They could record ten albums for the price of hers!
+I’d be much more impressed with someone who could make an album for $800, because that would show sustainability.
+They could record a hundred albums for the price of hers!

 If I was an investor, I’d invest in that kind of person.

-Talent usually increases over time, but the ability to be resourceful usually decreases over time.
+Talent usually increases over time, but your ability to be resourceful usually decreases over time.